 - You can find wallpaper to put on your computer to boost student interest.

 - Some sites provide information on how to follow the author on Twitter or friend them on Facebook or MySpace.
 Being knowledgeable about the authors demonstrates your interest in not only the authors, but also your students.

-- Mary E. Pearson, author of 2009-2010 SCYABA nominee The Adoration of Jenna Fox
+- Mary E. Pearson, author The Remnant Chronicles

 - Anthony Horowitz, author of the Alex Rider series

 - Sarah J. Maas, author of A Court of Thorns and Roses series